 - Being the best salesperson on the team?

 This isn't about popularity.
 It's about clarity, visibility, and consistency in your market.

 So, what's the state of your current personal brand?
 It's time for a little soul searching and some (possibly uncomfortable) honesty.

 The ultimate goal of personal branding is to build a reputation as a go-to authority in your field.
 You need to be AN authority, not necessarily THE authority.

 Being seen as an authority is how you go from being hired as a service provider to being hired as an expert.
 Being hired as an expert is how you go from commodity pricing to charging based on value – multiplying your price and profitability.

-If you are seen as the best choice for X in X industry, and there aren't viable replacements because of how you do what you do in a way only you do them, then you have done your job of positioning your personal or business brand successfully.
+If you are seen as the best choice for X in the X industry, and there aren't viable replacements because of how you do what you do in a way only you do them, then you have done your job of positioning your personal or business brand successfully.